The64thGamer/cheeseepedia/content/wiki/Tampa, FL (14308 Dale Mabry Hwy).md

 |1994-1995
 |September 2019
 |-
-|
+|Chuck E. Live Stage (Dance Floor) (Dance Floor)
 |September 2019
 |Still In Use
 |-
 |}

 ## History ##
 **_14308 Dale Mabry Hwy, Tampa, FL**_ was a Corporate Owned Chuck E. Cheese Pizza location that would open up on July 1st, 1991 with Games 91' being the 1st showtape played at the store.
 This location was located in Paramount Plaza in it's own little area of the plaza surrounded by mini shops to the left & right of the building, the entrance was inside of the plaza with the back of the building being where most of the space is at for the location.
-In fact this location was only 0.7 miles away from Pizza Time Theatre that opened in Tampa a few years back  & 1.1 miles away from Showbiz Pizza Place that used to be located in  which was besides a Kmart.
+In fact this location was only 0.7 miles away from Pizza Time Theatre that opened in Tampa a few years back Tampa, FL (13210 N Dale Mabry Hwy) (Tampa, FL (13210 N Dale Mabry Hwy)) & 1.1 miles away from Showbiz Pizza Place that used to be located in Tampa, FL (12707 Dale Mabry Hwy) (Tampa, FL (12707 Dale Mabry Hwy)) which was besides a Kmart.

 ### Phase Remodels ###
 It's unknown if they ever received the Phase 1 remodel but in 1997 the location received a major expansion in terms of general layout changes & receiving the Phase 2 update with a whole new game section near the back of the store which used to just be storage, a new game package, skytubes, new artwork alongside record posters & sports décor in the showroom, & a bit of an rework of the in-store layout like the showroom wall entrance being moved further up. <ref>https://media.discordapp.net/attachments/1046959790364045313/1047031224595664966/unknown.png?width=414&height=536</ref> Sometime between 2000-2002 they would receive a Phase 3 update which would remove the ball pit for a Toddler Zone area alongside a new game package, this store would retain many of the Phase 2 artwork & design though.
 This would be followed in 2006 where the store saw it's 2nd major remodel as it updated the store into a Phase 4 removing most of the Phase 2 & Phase 3 artwork and décor for the kids and parody posters etc., the only surviving pieces of artwork includes some of the 2000's postcards posters & the showroom entrance logo.
 This location would also receive a new game package, curtains being turned off, dimmed lighting being removed from the showroom.
 In 2012 they would their last significant update in 2011-2012 where they would receive the 2010 remodel which removed the extra TV's outside of the showroom, removal of the showroom walls & balcony seating, the dimmed orangish lighting inside of the building being turned off, & the reduced size of the toddler zone.
 In 2014-2015 they would completely remove the skytubes & toddler zone for Chuck E's Bumper Cars, finally in 2018 they would change up the layout in the entrance inside of the store to widen up the gameroom & make it more open this however would be reverted back in late 2019 with the 2.0 remodel.
 In 2017 they were one of the 5 florida test locations for Chuck E. Cheese Menu items to be delivered via UberEats. <ref>https://www.dallasnews.com/business/local-companies/2017/12/21/chuck-e-cheese-s-to-test-delivery-in-north-texas-other-spot-markets/</ref>